 This fruit is excellent for health and contains antioxidants, vitamin C, and fibre.
 For example, 1 cup of strawberry has more vitamin C than an orange.

 Glycemic load: 3 | Glycemic index: 41

 Peaches are a complete pack of vitamins and minerals.
 They cover the daily requirement of vitamin A by 6% and vitamin C by 15%.
-Other than this, peaches are also a rich source of vitamin E and K, niacin, folate, iron, choline, potassium, magnesium, phosphorus, manganese, zinc and copper.
+Other than this, peaches are also a rich source of vitamins E and K, niacin, folate, iron, choline, potassium, magnesium, phosphorus, manganese, zinc, and copper.

 Glycemic load: 5 | Glycemic index: 42